unixpickle/graphalicious/docs/CHUNK_VIEW.md

  * *int* lastVisibleDataPoint(endLeftOffset) - get the last visible data point (as a chunk-relative index) within a subregion which ends at the given left offset.
 The endLeftOffset will not be bounded; the ChunkView is responsible for clipping it.
 The return value should be between 0 and pointCount-1 inclusive.
  * *int* xAxisLabelPosition(pointIndex) - given a chunk-relative index, get the left offset (relative to the left of the *ChunkView*) for an x-axis label.

-A parallel set of methods exists for predicting properties of the *ChunkView* once it has completed its current animation:
+A parallel set of methods exists for predicting properties of the *ChunkView* once it has completed its current animation.
+If no animation is running, these should behave like their live-animation counterparts:

  * *int* getPostAnimationInherentWidth()
  * *int* getPostAnimationLeftOffset()